AnkitPundir7/Group-Face-Emotion-Recognition/README.md

-This Model can identify and categorise human emotions in both static and dynamic context.

 For the face emotion recognition project, we have implemented a Convolutional Neural Network (CNN) model using Keras and OpenCV libraries to detect and recognize facial expressions in real-time from webcam or video input.
 The goal of the project is to accurately classify facial expressions into seven emotion categories: angry, disgust, fear, happy, neutral, sad, and surprise.
 Model: Convolutional Neural Network (CNN)
 Training Dataset Size: 28,821 images (across seven emotion categories)